After what I've learned, I'll never take synthetic vitamins again.

 Obviously nutrient intake through diet varies significantly by woman and by day.
 But US NHANES data and Australian AIHW data revealed the same major nutrient gaps.
 In a nutshell, there was 6 nutrients modern breastfeeding women were most likely to lack and the consequences of depletion were dire.

 It made me mad.
-That women were discharged from hospital without nutrition advice, that the focus on postnatal health checks was almost entirely on the baby, that we had all this evidence of mental and physical health impacts for women who lack these vital nutrients postnatally - but were doing so little about it.
+That women were discharged from hospital without nutrition advice.
+That the focus on postnatal health checks was almost entirely on the baby.
+That we had all this evidence of mental and physical health impacts for women who lack these vital nutrients postnatally - but were doing so little about it.

 So the dream was born, find a way to fill these common nutrient gaps in breastfeeding women, with a safe, highly absorbable supplement.